A properly attired hiker: Blaze orange in hunting season

 Regardless of the specific regulations concerning who is required to wear blaze orange, all outdoor users really should wear blaze orange during this time of the year.

 When we were hiking that weekend, the hunters appreciated that we wore blaze orange.
-We are sharing the woods, and all users want a good experience for everyone.
+We are sharing the woods, and all users want is a good experience for everyone.

 According to this article from a hunting-focused website: